haesken/dftools/README.markdown

     libopenal1
     libopenal-dev

-    ia32-libs (needed only on 64 bit systems)
+    ia32-libs (only needed on 64 bit systems)